XbyOrange/react-mercury/README.md

 Methods for prefetching data on server side rendering are available too.
 When data is prefetched in server side, the connect function will pass the `value` property calculated on server side to the components directly.
 It will not modify the `loading` property until the first load on client side is finished (At first client-side load, the resource will not be considered as `loading` to maintain the server-side value in the component until it finish loading).

+> __It is important to define custom an unique "uuids" for your mercury Selectors when are going to be read on server side data.
+If not, the `readServerSide` method will throw an error if detects duplicated "ids".__

 ### Server side data methods and components

 * `readOnServerSide(source)`